 Our Herbalism & Ecosystems class starts with the verdant shoots of early spring and continues through the fungal wonders of autumn.
+We meet approximately every three weeks so that we can watch the seasons unfurl as we go.

-Each Saturday we will be in the field visiting different Northwest ecosystems and interacting with the plants that these places call home.
+Each Saturday that we gather, we will be in the field visiting different Northwest ecosystems and interacting with the plants that these places call home.
 Along our journey, we will not only develop the botanical skills necessary to identify the plants that we work with, but we will also empower students with tools to identify plants encountered in the future.
 We will ethically harvest, and each student will make wildcrafted medicine and prepare wild foods.
 Most importantly in our quest for self-sufficiency, we will learn to have a relationship with the land and deepen our sense of place.

-Sunday will be spent in the classroom and the kitchen in Southeast Portland.
+Sundays will be spent in the classroom and the kitchen in Southeast Portland.
 We will learn the basics of Western medicinal herbalism, drawing from wise woman traditions as well as contemporary constitutional herbalism.
 We will cover herbs by body system, make plant medicines together, and grow magical connections with the green world.
 Our materia medica will focus on local remedies – classic garden medicinals, urban weeds, and the beautiful native plants of the Pacific Northwest.
 We’ll harvest and process herbs to make a wide array of herbal medicines.
 At the completion of the term, students will have the skills to forage and create their own plant medicines and use them with friends and family.

 The Herbalism & Ecosystems course is taught by Gradey Proctor and Missy Rohs.
 Both Missy and Gradey attend the classes, creating an intimate teacher:student ratio of 1:6.
 The course meets ten weekends, March through October, for a total of 120 hours.